jitendrasharma-eng/Learn-Arduino-in-10-Practicals/README.md

 1️⃣ Press the button → The LED turns ON.
 2️⃣ Release the button → The LED turns OFF.
 3️⃣ Try using an external pull-down resistor (10kΩ) instead of INPUT_PULLUP.

+Experiment 3: PWM LED Fading (Analog Output)
+Components:
+Arduino Uno
+LED
+220Ω resistor
+This experiment teaches how to use PWM to control the LED's brightness smoothly.
+Instead of just turning an LED ON or OFF, we will fade it in and out by changing its brightness gradually.

+The setup() function sets pin 9 as an output, which supports PWM.
+The loop() function:
+Gradually increases LED brightness from 0 to 255.
+Gradually decreases brightness back to 0, creating a fading effect.
+How to Run This Experiment
+1️⃣ Upload the code to Arduino Uno.
+2️⃣ Observe the LED gradually increasing and decreasing brightness in a loop.
+3️⃣ Try changing delay(10) to make the fade faster or slower.